Many beginner runners don’t think about proper running foot strike when they first start running.

 You may already use this foot strike when you run up hills or sprint at the end of a race.

 As with the heel foot strike, this foot strike type isn’t incorrect, but it doesn’t lend itself to good running form.
 By landing on the ball of your foot and toes, you create extra tension in your calves and Achilles tendon.

 You’re effectively causing tightness in them each time you take a step forward, which can cause stress and injury over time.

-It is also the preferred footstrike for long distance runs as it causes the least stress on the muscles and joints in your feet and legs in the long term.
+This is why the mid-foot strike is the proper foot strike walking pattern and is the preferred foot strike for overground distance running as it causes the least stress on the muscles and joints in your feet and legs in the long term.

-As discussed above, there isn’t one correct footstrike.
+As discussed above, there isn’t one correct or proper running foot strike.
 Many runners will use a combination of all three striking patterns to run on different terrains.

 It’s also a question of biomechanics.
 Simply put, each runner runs and lands their feet in a way that feels natural to them.